Aortic Valve Disease

 Aortic stenosis (narrowing)

-- In some narrowed aortic valves (but not all) it is possible to stretch open the valve with a balloon introduced at a keyhole procedure called a “cardiac catheter”.
-Although this procedure can be effective at reducing the pressure on the pumping chamber it does not “repair” the valve and so eventually nearly all valves treated this way will need replacing.
-Many young adult patients who were born with an aortic valve abnormality have already had this procedure done as a child (or the same thing done by surgeon called “surgical valvotomy” before keyhole treatment was invented).
+1) In some narrowed aortic valves (but not all) it is possible to stretch open the valve with a balloon in a keyhole procedure called a “cardiac catheter”.
+Although this procedure can be effective at reducing the pressure on the pumping chamber it does not repair the valve and so eventually nearly all valves treated this way will need replacing.

-- An aortic valve can be replaced at open heart surgery.
-There are 3 different types of valve that can be used with each type having its advantages and disadvantages which you need to discuss with your cardiologist (there is a separate information sheet which deals with the surgical options for aortic valve replacement in detail).
+2) An aortic valve can be replaced in open heart surgery.
+There are 2 different types of valve that can be used with each type having its advantages and disadvantages which you need to discuss with your cardiologist.

 Bicuspid aortic valve

 About 2% of people have aortic valves that have 2 leaflets rather than the usual 3.
 These valves can function very well throughout life but do have a tendency to narrow and/or leak as people get older.
-As well as an abnormality with the valve people with biscupid aortic valves frequently have an abnormality of the wall of the main blood vessel (aorta) such that it can stretch with the risk of a tear once it gets beyond a certain size.
-Your cardiologist will monitor this by scanning your valve and the vessel.
+As well as an abnormality with the valve, people with bicuspid aortic valves frequently have an abnormality with the main blood vessel (aorta) leaving the heart too.
+It may stretch (dilate) with the risk of a tear once it gets beyond a certain size or it may have a narrowing (coarctation).
+Your cardiologist will monitor this by scanning your valve and the aorta.

-- Exercise: Regular exercise, to a moderate level, is encouraged.
+2) Exercise: Regular exercise, to a moderate level, is encouraged.
 It is good for overall health and can also help to keep blood pressure lower / under control.
 Activities such as walking, cycling, and swimming are ideal and it is important to warm up and warm down slowly.
-Unless the valve is only slightly narrowed it is often best to avoid really intense cardiovascular exercise, for example distance running or sudden ‘bursts’ of strenuous activity (squash and sprinting for example); it is usually better to avoid power/weight lifting too.
-If you are not sure whether any sport/activity is okay for you to do, ask the adult congenital heart disease team caring for you for advice.
+Unless the valve is only slightly narrowed it is often best to avoid really intense cardiovascular exercise, for example long distance running or sudden ‘bursts’ of strenuous activity (squash and sprinting for example); it is best to avoid power/weight lifting too.
+If you are not sure whether any sport/activity is okay for you to do, please ask the adult congenital heart disease team caring for you for advice.